23 Foods That Help Lower High Blood Pressure

 Many leafy greens, including everything arugula and kale to spinach and collard greens, contain potassium and magnesium which are key minerals to control blood pressure, according to Harvard Medical School.
 These nutrients are an important part of the DASH diet (Dietary Approaches to Stop Hypertension, or high blood pressure), which suggests a variety of foods that lower blood pressure.
-A potassium-rich diet helps the body become more efficient at flushing out excess sodium, which can raise blood pressure; and magnesium helps promote healthy blood flow, according to nutritionist Joy Bauer.
+A potassium-rich diet helps the body become more efficient at flushing out excess sodium, which can raise blood pressure, and magnesium helps promote healthy blood flow, according to nutritionist Joy Bauer.

 A cold glass of milk offers a solid serving of both calcium and vitamin D, nutrients that work as a team to help lower blood pressure by 3 to 10 percent, according to Bauer’s website.
-Those numbers may not sound impressive, but they could translate to a 15 percent reduction in heart disease risk, she added.
+Those numbers may not sound impressive, but they could translate to a 15 percent reduction in heart disease risk, she adds.
 Other research suggests that people with low levels of calcium are at greater risk of high blood pressure.
 Don’t miss these 18 other natural remedies for high blood pressure.

-If you think eggs are not heart healthy, you should know that past studies have shown that yolks don’t raise heart disease risk; now recent research has found that egg whites deserve a place on the list of foods to lower blood pressure, according to a study presented earlier this year at a meeting of the American Chemical Society.
+If you think eggs are not heart healthy, you should know that past studies have shown that yolks don’t raise heart disease risk.
+Now, recent research has found that egg whites deserve a place on the list of foods to lower blood pressure, according to a study presented at a meeting of the American Chemical Society.
 As MensHealth.com reported, when rats with high blood pressure were fed a protein found in egg whites, they experienced a drop in blood pressure that was comparable to a low dose of Captopril, a blood-pressure-lowering medication.
 Although more research is needed, eggs are a solid source of protein, vitamin D, and other healthy nutrients.

 This cruciferous veggie is a good source of the blood pressure-regulating minerals magnesium, calcium, and potassium.
 In fact, high amounts of those three minerals is a telltale sign of many foods to lower blood pressure.
 Previous research in animals has found that a diet high in broccoli sprouts may help reduce blood pressure, cardiovascular disease, and stroke.
 Broccoli sprouts are high in compounds that may help reduce damage to arteries, which may play a role in high blood pressure.

 Sesame and rice-bran oils